 The sister to the infamous Grove Shopping Center in LA.
 We love coming here because it’s like having everything you want and need in one lovely outdoor experience.
 There’s tons of food and shops for me, and tons of grass for Els to run and play in.
 Not to mention they give you clean blankets to use to picnic and every Tuesday they celebrate kids club with fun musical acts and arts and crafts.
 Kids also eat free in most places on those days too.

 Nothing wrong with enriching your child with some art and culture!
 I was very surprised at how kid-friendly this place is.
+And on Sundays, they have family days where they do a whole bunch of cool art projects with kids.
 Must check out.
 MUST.

 Our new favorite place to go.
 First of all it’s free.
 And it’s such a great overall, fun, educating experience for both adults and kids alike.
 Els never wants to leave.
 And seeing the space shuttle Endeavor was amazing.
 You have to see it to believe it.